Adam Purple: New York City

 In the early 1980s, the city planned to create low-income housing, but there was opposition from neighborhood activists and supporters.
 The Storefront for Art and Architecture created a group exhibition in 1984 to present alternative designs that would encompass the Garden of Eden into the public housing initiative.
 The initiative was unsuccessful.
 In 1985, Judge Vincent L. Broderick of Federal District Court ruled that the demolition could take place.
 The garden was demolished on January 8, 1986.
-Its destruction took just 75 minutes under the large rubber tires of a scoop-equipped highway construction vehicle.

 After Purple's "Garden of Eden" was destroyed, his friend, artist George Bliss, painted trails of purple footprints around the Lower East Side leading to the garden's former location.
 He is one of fifty subjects featured in Harvey Wang's New York, a book of photographs and brief biographies of notable or colorful New Yorkers.
-He was interviewed by Amy Brost in 2006 for StoryCorps and, with the help of Harvey Wang, created a short film.

 Death

 Purple died on September 14, 2015, from a heart attack, aged 84, while bicycling across the Williamsburg Bridge.